Father & Mother of the Groom Duties Every Parent Must Know

-Long gone are the days when the father and mother of the groom duties were limited to hosting the rehearsal dinner and showing up at the wedding.
+Long gone are the days when the groom's parents responsibilities were limited to hosting the rehearsal dinner and showing up at the wedding.
 The parents of the groom are contributing financially more than they ever have before, covering 24 percent of wedding costs according to a recent WeddingWire survey.
 And with added financial assistance comes additional wedding planning responsibilities and input.

 1. Invite the in-laws to dinner.

-If the parents of the happy couple haven’t been formally introduced, one of the first father and mother of the groom duties is to contact their future in-laws and invite them over, or out, for a meal where the families can get to celebrate together and get to know one another.
+If the parents of the happy couple haven’t been formally introduced, one of the first items on the parents of the groom's checklist is to contact their future in-laws and invite them over, or out, for a meal where the families can get to celebrate together and get to know one another.
 The invitation can be extended to siblings of the couple as well as grandparents.

 2. Spread the news of the couple's engagement and where they're registered.

-3. Find out the groom's parents traditional wedding responsibilities.
+3. Find out the groom's parents financial responsibilities.

 Today, the list of who pays for what isn’t as black and white as it used to be.
 Both sets of parents and the couple should discuss how much everyone can contribute and what everyone plans to cover.
 As a guide, here’s a list of the expenses traditionally covered by the parents of the groom: the wedding rings, officiant’s fee, marriage license, the bride’s bouquet, boutonnieres and corsages for the immediate family, music (band/DJ), liquor at the reception and the honeymoon.
 The groom’s parents will traditionally host the rehearsal dinner as well.
 Use this as a reference but assign financially responsibilities that make the most sense for your wedding and family dynamic.